edmondklai/2023-summer/week-6/agenda.md

 let arr = [1, 2, 3];
 arr.unshift(0); // arr is now [0, 1, 2, 3]
 ```

+_Combining elements_

+- concat(): Used to merge two or more arrays.

+- join(): Joins all elements of an array into a string.

+- slice(): Returns a shallow copy of a portion of an array into a new array object selected from start to end (end not included).

+- splice(): Changes the contents of an array by removing or replacing existing elements and/or adding new elements in place.

 ```js
 let arr1 = [1, 2, 3];